unicode-org/jira-github-pr-check/README.md

 # Not required when used in Google Cloud Functions.
 PORT=3000

+# Optional GitHub secret; save the secret here and in the "secret" field when configuring the GitHub webhook:
+GITHUB_WEBHOOK_SECRET=xxxxxxxxxx

 # GitHub permissions:

 # Option 1: Personal Access Token; easiest and useful for testing.